• HOME

 • Town: Jaibalito

-But even more magic awaits beyond the vistas!
+But even more magic awaits beyond the scenic vistas!

-Here, you can enjoy an outdoor pool, hot tub (Q300 extra), sauna, delicious meals and family-style dinners, free kayaks, relaxing hammocks, a private swimming spot, curated gardens, and overall a warm and attentive staff.
-There is even a cool hiking trail that passes behind the hotel; it’s one of our favorite hikes in Lake Atitlan.
+Here, you can enjoy an outdoor pool, hot tub (Q300 extra), sauna, delicious meals, family-style dinners, free kayaks, relaxing hammocks, a private swimming spot, curated gardens, and overall a warm and attentive staff.
+There’s even a cool hiking trail that passes behind the hotel; it’s one of our favorite hikes in Lake Atitlan.

 Aerial top-down view of Casa del Mundo hotel in Lake Atitlan with submerged balcony.

-All the rooms are lovingly decorated with textiles and handicrafts from all over Guatemala.
-You can choose from Standard, Suite, or the Deluxe Suite based on your budget.
+All the rooms are lovingly decorated with textiles and handicrafts from across Guatemala.
+Depending on your budget, you can choose a Standard Suite or the Deluxe Suite.

 La Casa del Mundo is the perfect hotel in Lake Atitlán if relaxing is your main objective.